My Forking Life

 • Soak salted fish in water overnight.
 Next, heat salted fish in water on stove until water boils.
 You should see a foam on top.
 Remove from heat and drain.
 Set aside and shred salted fish once it cools.

 Cook bacon in skillet over medium heat until crispy.
-Remove bacon from heat and drain the majority of the bacon grease, leaving about 1 Tbsp in the skillet.
+Remove bacon from heat and drain the majority of the bacon grease, leaving about 1 tablespoon in the skillet.

 Add yellow onion, green onion, scotch bonnet pepper, and garlic to the skillet and stir.
 Cook for about 2 minutes or until onions soften.
 Add salted fish to skillet and stir.
 Cook for about a minute.